 Guided auto tours are the easiest way to experience Picket Wire Canyonlands and learn about its rich, colorful past.
 During the tour, knowledgeable guides will show you difficult to find dinosaur tracks, and the interesting prehistoric, historic, and natural features of the canyons.
-All day tours (8 a.m. to 4 p.m.) are offered on Saturdays in May, June, September, and October.
+All day tours (8 a.m. to 4 p.m.) are offered on Saturdays in September and October.

 Between the years 1821 – 1880, the Santa Fe Trail was America’s first international highway.
 Celebrating 200 years in 2021, the Santa Fe Trail Bicentennial is a commemoration of a living part of the American Experience.
 The Trail remains crucial to American history in all its many forms: connecting people in commerce, conflict, and culture.